 She wanted to study at the Guildhall music school but she did not have the finances for it, and was not legally allowed to work as she was a ‘dependent’ on her father in the UK.

 She then started busking to make some money.
-First on Saxophone, then she formed a duet with guitarist Sebastian Diaz as singer.
+First on Saxophone, then she formed a duet with a guitarist she met during on the South bank in London during her early busking days.
 Heidi will say that busking was the best university she could have gone to!
-She busked professionally all over London, Cambridge and the UK for over 8 years.
+She busked professionally with her own group (Fernando’s Kitchen) that she formed with the guitarist all over London, Cambridge and the UK for over 8 years.
 During her very early busking years she got introduced to the cajon and Heidi taught herself to play the cajon through countless hours of busking on the cajon.
+From Busking she also built up the band where they actually recorded a number of albums and had numerous concerts, and finally a big tour in New York, after which the band broke up and the band went their seperate ways.
 It was during these years that she got very much exposed to Flamenco, latin and world music and she started to venture into these styles with a desire to learn more about the cajon, the music and the cultures.